 If you’re a scuba diver it could make sense as Chalong Pier is the departure point to the best dives spots: Racha islands and Koh Phi Phi.
 Real estate prices are the lowest with Phuket Town and the offer is pretty wide.

-It’s a fairly large city, more “Thai” than Patong or Kata.
+It’s a fairly large city with a more local feeling than Patong or Kata.
 There remains the island’s history and a strong Chinese influence.
-There are numerous restaurants, trendy bars, shops galore but also traffic and population.
-I suggest Phuket town for the most citizens of you, having said that the beach is never far away and it is still far smaller than Paris or London.
+There are numerous restaurants, trendy bars, shops galore.
+We would suggest Phuket town for the most citizens of you, having said that the beach is never far away and it is still far smaller than Paris or London.

 In terms of prices it’s one of the cheapest area as locals are the main residents.